 Research plays a critical role in improving and accelerating therapies for those living with depression and anxiety today.
 In collaboration with other scientists, I've studied and written peer-reviewed articles on women and maternal mental health including depression, anxiety, parenting, and life stress.
 I have also written extensively on child depression and mood disruption, with a risk and resilience life course perspective.
 This work has been published in the following scientific journals:

-I am passionate about service, serving in various roles and capacities throughout my training and career at the university, local, national, and federal levels.
+I am passionate about serving the community, supporting various health-related causes and initiatives throughout my training and career at the university, local, national, and federal levels.
 Currently, I serve as the Executive Board Secretary for the National Alliance of Mental Illness (NAMI), Northern Virginia to advance mental health awareness and support for individuals in the Falls Church, Fairfax, Loudon, Arlington, and Alexandria Northern Virginia areas.
-I also serve on the executive board for the Northern Virginia Clinical Psychologists (NVCP), a non-profit association of local psychologists whose members serve our community.
+I also serve on the executive board for the Northern Virginia Clinical Psychologists (NVCP), a non-profit association of local psychologists.

 Other organizations I support include: